Capital Ring

-The Capital Ring is a strategic walking route promoted by London's 33 local councils, led by the City of London Corporation in partnership with the Greater London Authority and its functional body for regional transport, Transport for London, through which much of the funding is provided.
+The Capital Ring is a strategic circular walking route in London, around 125 km in length.
+It is promoted by London's 33 local councils, led by the City of London Corporation in partnership with the Greater London Authority and its functional body for regional transport, Transport for London, through which much of the funding is provided.
 It is called a "ring" because the route completely encircles inner and central London.
 The official start of the route is the Woolwich foot tunnel, but the nature of the route means that it can be started or finished at any point.
 The route signs feature a logo showing Big Ben in a ring of arrows.

 The idea originated in 1990 at one of the early meetings of the London Walking Forum, and the route was completed in September 2005.
 It passes through green areas of urban and suburban London.

 Route sections

 Some Capital Ring sections start and/or end at public transport stops.
-However, most sections involve a further signposted 'Capital Ring Link' to the nearest train or underground station.
+However, most sections involve a further signposted 'Capital Ring Link' to the nearest railway or underground station.
 Additionally, there are waymarked 'Capital Ring Links' to stations midway along some sections.